ethersphere/swarm-guide/contents/architecture.rst

 There are 4 different layers of data units relevant to Swarm:

 *  :dfn:`message`: p2p RLPx network layer.
-Messages are relevant for the devp2p wire protocols The :ref:`bzz protocol suite`.
+Messages are relevant for the devp2p wire protocols The :ref:`BZZ URL schemes`.
 *  :dfn:`chunk`: fixed size data unit of storage in the distributed preimage archive
 *  :dfn:`file`: the smallest unit that is associated with a mime-type and not guaranteed to have integrity unless it is complete.
 This is the smallest unit semantic to the user, basically a file on a filesystem.
 *  :dfn:`collection`: a mapping of paths to files is represented by the :dfn:`swarm manifest`.
 This layer has a mapping to file system directory tree.
 Given trivial routing conventions, a url can be mapped to files in a standardised way, allowing manifests to mimic site maps/routing tables.
 As a result, Swarm is able to act as a webserver, a virtual cloud hosting service.